-For the reasons outlined in the Strategic Review, particularly with regard to the CVA arrangement dated December 2020, the Board has concluded that it is appropriate to prepare the financial statements on a going concern basis.
-In assessing whether the going concern assumption is appropriate, the Directors have taken into account all relevant available information about the current and future position of the Company, including the current level of resources, additional funding raised based on investor commitments and the level of contracted and committed expenditure over the going concern period.
-The Company recorded a loss for the year and, as at 31 December 2020, had net current liabilities of £900,000, of which £836,000 had been assigned to the CVA Supervisor.
+For the reasons outlined in the Strategic Review, particularly with regard to the CVA arrangement and expected placing of shares on the London Stock Exchange, the Board has concluded that it is appropriate to prepare the financial statements on a going concern basis which presumes that the Company will be able to meet its obligations as they fall due for at the least the next twelve months from the date of the signing the financial statements.

+In assessing whether the going concern assumption is appropriate, the Directors have taken into account all relevant available information about the current and future position of the Company, including the current level of resources, access to finance, investor commitments and the level of contracted and committed expenditure over the going concern period.
+The Company recorded a profit for the year and, as at 31 December 2021, had net current liabilities of £609,000.

 The Company meets its working capital requirements from its cash and cash equivalents.
 To date, the Company has raised finance through equity placings, receipt of convertible loans and the sale of investments.
-At the date of approval of these financial statements, the Company has received placing letters from investors amounting to £500,000, conditional only on the restoration of trading of the Company's shares to the London Stock Exchange.
-After the payment of creditors not included in the CVA, the Company has sufficient funds to meet its working capital needs for a period of at least 12 months from the date of approval of these financial statements.
 Further funding will be required either through equity raisings or other financial arrangements to fund future activities.

-Having prepared forecasts based on current resources, the Directors believe the Company has sufficient resources to meet its obligations for a period of at least 12 months from the date of approval of these financial statements.
+Having prepared forecasts based on current resources, the Directors believe the Company will be able to raise sufficient finance to meet its obligations for a period of at least 12 months from the date of approval of these financial statements.
 The financial statements do not include the adjustments that would be required should the going concern basis of preparation no longer be appropriate.